 Is it Safe to Blow My Nose After Rhinoplasty?

-Rhinoplasty is among the more complex cosmetic surgical procedures out there, and is even performed for medical reasons to rectify functional breathing issues.
-Each operation is custom-tailored to fit the specific needs of the patient, resulting in unique postoperative needs and recommendations prescribed by your personal surgeon.
+Nose surgery is among the more complex cosmetic surgical procedures out there, and it can even be performed for medical reasons to rectify functional breathing issues.
+Each operation is custom-tailored to fit the specific needs of the patient, resulting in unique postoperative needs and recommendations prescribed by your rhinoplasty surgeon.

 In addition to nose-blowing, it is also best to avoid the following during your rhinoplasty recovery:

-- Showering while bandages are still on (bathe instead)
+- Showering while bandages are still on (take a bath instead)